The Competition for the 2024 CINTAS Foundation Fellowship in Visual Arts is now OPEN.

-Artists may submit a maximum of 10 digital images.
-The panel will not consider work samples that exceed the maximum.
+Artists may submit a maximum of ten (10) digital images.
+The panel WILL NOT consider work samples that exceed the maximum.
 Images submitted without a detailed image list will not be considered.
-Installation work may be accompanied by a DVD.
+Installation work may be accompanied by a video.

 Sculpture and Installation Art

 The film category is open to films and visual experiences of a radical and/or experimental nature, either narrative, non-narrative or documentary.
 Candidates may submit one or two work samples, either completed feature length films or short films and/or works in progress.
 Recent work is preferable.
 Commercial work (i.e., work-for-hire) and work over which the applicant did not have creative control are not eligible for consideration.
 On the Work Sample Form, please specify clearly the candidate’s specific contributions to the work (e.g. director, producer, writer, etc.).
-Applicants must submit two copies of each film.
-Only DVD format is acceptable.
+Applicants must submit either a link to each film or save to a flash drive.

 A maximum of two work samples, no longer than six minutes each, may be submitted, in addition to the complete works.
-Only CD and DVD formats are acceptable.
+Only links to the work or flash drive are acceptable.
 Please indicate the full running time of each piece submitted on the Work Sample Form.

 Since 1963, the CINTAS Foundation has awarded over 185 fellowships in the visual arts.
 In addition to supporting Cuban artists, many early in their careers, the CINTAS Foundation also maintains a growing collection of works by past awardees and other esteemed Cuban artists.
 For the purpose of historical value and documentation, award recipients are encouraged to submit art work (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.

-Eligibility: Creative artists, living outside of Cuba, of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
-Applicants engaged in research, students, or performing artists are not eligible to apply for CINTAS Fellowships.
+Eligibility: Creative artists of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
+Performing artists are not eligible to apply for CINTAS Fellowships.
+CINTAS Fellowships can only be awarded a maximum of 2 times to an individual.

-The original application must be submitted.
+The full application must be submitted.
 The application may be completed in English or Spanish.
 Please complete all sections of the application.

 Letters of Recommendation

 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
-Each letter of recommendation must be submitted in a sealed envelope, with the recommender's signature across the seal.
-Letters of recommendation must be written in English or Spanish.
+Each letter of recommendation must be submitted attached to an email as a PDF, with the recommender's signature and written in English or Spanish.
+Hard copies of the signed letter are also acceptable.

 Submission of Work Samples

 All materials should be submitted to the CINTAS Fellowship Selection Program.
 All work samples must be in digital format.
-Candidates are urged to ship portfolios by express mail.
-Acceptable formats are DVDs and CDs accompanied by a corresponding image list.
+Candidates are encouraged to send their materials electronically to the email address below or ship portfolios by express mail only if necessary.
+Acceptable methods include PDFs or JPGs, Dropbox, Hightail, or flash drive.
 Materials must be accompanied by the Work Sample Form.
 Pieces should be carefully itemized on this form.
-Limit the submission to 10 samples.
+Limit the submission to ten (10) samples.

-NOTICE TO APPLICANTS: The award is considered taxable income under US tax law and the Foundation will withhold appropriate US taxes.
+NOTICE TO APPLICANTS: The award ($25,000 US) is considered taxable income under US tax law and the Foundation will withhold appropriate US taxes.
 Fellows who are not U.S. citizens and who are living abroad must provide a U.S. taxpayer identification number when they accept the fellowship to receive payment.
 The address for the IRS website: www.irs.gov, at which the form is readily available.
+The Foundation's grant of an award is subject to current and future U.S. laws and regulations that may limit its ability to issue funds to Cuban Nationals.